rh-uki-openshift-ssa/workshop-app/README.md

 ## Overview

-This repo contains a Quarkus app for use in the Red Hat UK Student BootCamp engagements.
+This repo contains a Quarkus app for use in Red Hat Workshops.

 The App is buildable using the JAVA 17 UBI S2I Builder (available by default from the Add+ in the OCP Dev Ux.